joannaylin/joannaylin/README.md

 # :wave: Hi, I'm Joanna

-Currently, actively seeking a software engineer position.
+Currently, a software engineer at Hologram.
 Lover of all the foods, chronically rewatching tv shows (peep Criminal Minds and Grey's Anatomy), reading, and all things design.
-If I'm not in front of the computer coding, I'm likely off in a corner doing yoga, reading or just endless twitter-scrolling.
+If I'm not in front of the computer coding, I'm likely off in a corner doing some form of aerial arts, reading or just endless twitter-scrolling.

 ## 🌱 I’m currently working on ...
-  * studying data structures and algorithms!
-  * delving deeper into React.
   * a little side project - building a game.
   * understanding growth is not linear, and comes with time.
   * living and learning outside of my head.